Blackburn College, Lancashire

 Blackburn College is a further and higher education college in Blackburn, North West England.

 History

 Blackburn College started as Blackburn Technical College, which was established in 1888 by public subscription.
+The foundation stone was officially laid by the Prince (later Edward VII) and Princess of Wales.
 It originally specialised in engineering and textiles, later introducing tertiary courses, such as A–levels in 1984.

 Locations

 The main campus is located close to Blackburn Town Centre, and consists of several buildings.